 The use of different parameters of the Coordinate System, the geodetic Reference System, the Reference Definition or the Reference Frame will lead to more or less different results when transforming coordinates.

-In the following map, as an example, the same coordinate is shown in each of the different Reference Systems ETRS89, DHDN and ED50.
+In the following map, as an example, the same geographic coordinate is shown in each of the different Reference Systems ETRS89, DHDN and ED50.

 As can be seen, the points are a several hundred meters apart.